Aggressive Athletic Rehab for Achilles Tendon

 Full weight-bearing is allowed in a walker boot with the heel lift removed

-The brace is gradually weaned, using crutches only as needed.
+The boot or brace is gradually weaned, using crutches only as needed.
 Range of motion, strength, and proprioception are gradually optimized.